Cleveland Browns vs. Houston Texans NFL Week 2 Odds, Plays and Insights for September 19, 2021

 - David Johnson took 147 carries for 691 rushing yards a season ago (57.6 yards per game) while scoring six touchdowns.
 He also caught 33 passes for 314 yards (26.2 receiving yards per game) with two touchdowns through the air.

-- Last year Phillip Lindsay rushed for 502 yards on 118 carries (35.9 ypg), with one rushing touchdown.
+- Last season Phillip Lindsay rushed for 502 yards on 118 carries (35.9 ypg), with one rushing touchdown.

-- Find the latest odds and place your bets on Cooks to hit his player props at SISportsbook.

-- Danny Amendola contributed with 46 grabs for 602 yards last year.
-He was targeted 69 times and put up 37.6 receiving yards per game.
+- Danny Amendola also chipped in with 602 yards on 46 catches.
+He was targeted 69 times and averaged 37.6 receiving yards per game last year.

 - Last season Anthony Miller caught 49 passes on 76 targets for 485 yards and two touchdowns, averaging 30.3 receiving yards per game.